Yoga transforms lives.

 To be transparent and realistic, we also acknowledge that our capacity as an organization means we cannot always implement inclusive measures to the level that we may like (such as providing content in multiple languages).
 We are accountable to ourselves (both as staff and board) and to the community, and are creating regular opportunities for reporting on our work, progress, mistakes, and plans.

 We encourage and invite your feedback.
 To support accountability and to be accessible as we continue to do this work, we hope that you will share your ideas, questions, and experiences with us.
-You can do so by contacting us by phone (604-385-3891) or email (info@yogaoutreach.com) at any time.
+You can do so by contacting us by email (info@yogaoutreach.com) at any time.